tanimislam/nprstuff/docs/_sources/new_functionality.rst.txt

 ================
 *Quite a long time ago*, ``convertImage`` used the `CloudConvert REST API`_ to *smoothly and without pain points* convert and resize SVG_ images to PNG_ images of the same base name.
 And no, I'm not going to `git bisect`_ my way to the commit when that last happened.

-Now ``convertImage`` does four things, as seen when running ``convertImage -h``.
+Now ``convertImage`` does five things, as seen when running ``convertImage -h``.

 .. code-block:: console

    usage: convertImage [-h] [--noverify] [--info] {image,movie,youtube,square} ...

-   Now does four different things, where only "image" operates on image files!
+   Now does five different things, where only "image" operates on image files!

    positional arguments:
      {image,movie,youtube,square}